 The difference between a business owner and an entrepreneur

-The perennial problem of the busy business owner is time.
-The difference between a business owner and an entrepreneur is a business owner finds a job that needs doing and does it himself.
-An entrepreneur finds a job that needs doing and finds someone to do it.
+The perennial problem for the busy business owner is time.
+A business owner finds a job that needs doing and does it himself.
+An entrepreneur finds a job that needs doing and finds someone else to do it.
 One has loads of available capacity, one has none.
 Do you spend time to save money, or invest money to save time?

-The first problem is hard work or the perceived need for it.
-The least you’ll end up suffering from is boiled frog syndrome (getting slower without realising it).
-At worst, you’ll end up giving your house and half your money to a spouse you no longer like – and your kids will side with them!
+The first issue is the perceived need for hard work.
+At the least, you might suffer from boiled frog syndrome, getting slower without realizing it.
+At worst, you could end up giving your house and half your money to a spouse you no longer like – and your kids might side with them!

-The harder you work the more tired you get.
+The harder you work, the more tired you get.
 Henry Ford was the first to limit physical work to an eight-hour shift.
 Studies show that more mental work is done in six hours than in eight.
 If you are working 10–12-hour days, you are kidding yourself about efficiency.
-Guillotine your day and a 30% productivity gain are yours for the taking.
+Shorten your day and a 30% productivity gain is yours for the taking.

-Once you’ve limited your working hours, the next thing to do is to plan your week with the minimum, subject switching during the day.
+Once you’ve limited your working hours, the next step is to plan your week with minimal subject switching.
 Every time you switch, your brain takes time to get up to speed again.
 Now, where was I…?
 The next kind of switching loss is interruptions.

 You interrupt yourself every time you look at your phone, your email, daydream, or chat with a colleague.
 Most corporate CEOs are interrupted by others on average every 11 minutes.
-The effect on their brains is that they may as well have learning difficulties as be interrupted.
+The effect on their brains is similar to having learning difficulties.

 The planned weekly pattern is called a default diary.
-Organisations can be said to have rhythms.
-Some things happen daily, some weekly, some monthly and so on.
+Organisations have rhythms.
+Some things happen daily, some weekly, some monthly, and so on.
 Make sure these rhythms are captured in your schedule.

 The most neglected appointment is the one you have with yourself to work ‘on’ the business.
 Guard this time with your life.
 It is the single best investment you can make in the future of your business.